-Hospital readmissions cost Medicare about $26 billion annually, with $17 billion of that spent on avoidable hospital trips after discharge.
+Hospital readmissions cost Medicare about $26 billion annually, with $17 billion spent on avoidable hospital trips after discharge.
 TCM can greatly reduce these costs to our healthcare system.

-Additionally, CMS has implemented value-based penalties for excessive 30-day hospital readmission rates.
-In 2017, CMS penalized over 2,500 hospitals more than $564 million for those excessive readmission rates.
+Additionally, Medicare has implemented value-based penalties for excessive 30-day hospital readmission rates.
+In 2017, Medicare penalized over 2,500 hospitals at a cost of more than $564 million for such excessive readmission rates.

-By reducing readmissions, providers can reduce costs for themselves, for Medicare, and for patients.
+By reducing readmissions, providers can reduce costs for themselves, Medicare, and their patients.

 As shown above, the national average for moderately complex care is $167.04 per patient per month, while the rate for high complexity is $236.52.

-As an example, providing moderately complex TCM services for 10 patients in a month can net your practice an additional $1,670 per month, and over $20,000 in a year.
+As an example, providing moderately complex TCM services for 10 patients in a month can net your practice an additional $1,670 per month, or more than $20,000 per year.